2i2c-org/2i2c-org.github.io/content/blog/2025/upstream-impact-strategy/index.md

 ---

-Over the past year we've been running an experiment to be more thoughtful about our goals, strategy, and systems for supporting upstream communities _as a team_.
+Over the past year we've experimented with being more strategic about supporting upstream communities _as a team_.
 This is a summary of the major ideas behind our current plan.
 It includes a few team targets and practices that we'll pilot over the next year.
 We'll revisit this as we learn more.

-> **Note**: This document is not about "Directed" upstream contributions we make as part of our own product work.
-It is about the Foundational contributions we make so that open source communities are healthier and more impactful.
+> **Note**: This document is not about _Directed_ upstream contributions we make as part of our own product work.
+It is about the _Foundational_ contributions we make so that open source communities are healthier and more impactful.
 See this post about [Directed and Foundational contributions](../good-citizen/index.md).

 ## The challenge: Why scattered individual efforts aren't enough